fernandomullerjr/sql-essentials-feat-teo-calvo/dia03/rascunho-dia03.md

 ## PENDENTE
+- Corrigir a query que usa UNION ALL.
+- Corrigir a query que usa UNION ALL.
+- Corrigir a query que usa UNION ALL.
+- Corrigir a query que usa UNION ALL.
 - Repassar a parte sobre Subquery.
 - Repassar a parte sobre Subquery.
 - Repassar a parte sobre Subquery.